TomReinhold/python_9kw_interface/README.md

-# This will be an interface to interact with 9kw.eu
+# This will be a python library to interact with 9kw.eu